 The College will maintain the privacy of all individuals involved in a report of Prohibited Conduct, to the extent possible.
 All Daytona College employees who are involved in the institution's response, including the Title IX Coordinator, Title IX investigators, Hearing Officers, and Appeal Officers receive specific instruction about respecting and safeguarding private information.
 Throughout the process, every effort is made to protect the privacy interests of all individuals involved, in a manner consistent with the need for a thorough review of the matter.
 This includes shielding private, confidential (including but not limited to medical) information unrelated to the facts and circumstances of the case pursuant to FERPA, federal and state privacy protections, as well as the College's Policy.
 The College will inform all individuals involved in the investigation and/or hearing process, in writing, of the critical importance and expectation that, while the processes are ongoing, they maintain the confidentiality of the process and any information shared with them as a result of their participation.
-Further, all documents provided in preparation for or related to the hearing proceedings may not be disclosed outside of the proceedings, except as may be required or authorized by law.
+Further, all documents provided in preparation for or related to the hearing proceedings may not be disclosed to any other party under FERPA, as such documents constitute education records which may not be disclosed outside of the proceedings, except as may be required or authorized by law.